Starting a blog is the best way to share your ideas and expertise online.

 - Some basic knowledge of SEO (traffic from Google)

 To make things easier for you, I wrote a super in-depth article here: How to Increase Blog Traffic for FREE.
 It’s long, but then again, I go into a LOT in detail.

 For now, here are some tips to get started promoting your blog:

-- Start collecting your blog visitors emails by setting up an email marketing software.
+- Start collecting your blog visitors emails by setting up an email marketing services.